What other books have you written? What are you working on?

 I’m happy to visit schools, libraries, and book clubs, and have a variety of programs and workshops for groups of all sizes and age ranges.
-For school visits queries, contact my school visit coordinator.
-And for all other visits, contact my publicist.
+To arrange a speaking engagement, contact Dawn Stuart at Books in Common.
+And for bookstore event queries, contact my Scholastic publicist.

 Will you sign my book?